 All thoughts of sex fled from my mind the second we walked through my door.
-There was no way Jakob could have fucked me on the floor right now because it was covered in glass.
+There was no way Jakob could have fucked me on the floor because it was covered in glass.
 I lifted my head and stared in horror at the wreck of my apartment.
 I was only gone a couple of hours.
-That didn’t seem like enough time to do this amount of damage.
+That didn’t seem like enough time for someone to do this amount of damage.

 “Guess I’m not getting the deposit back on this place,” I said, because if I didn’t make a joke, I would start screaming.